adityaxdiwakar/go-sendpulse/README.md

 ## Support

-If you need help, feel free to open a GitHub issue or email ``aditya@netvpx.com`` who Head of R&D at NetVPX.
+If you need help, feel free to open a GitHub issue or email ``aditya@netvpx.com`` who is the Head of R&D at NetVPX.

 ## Contributing